About Google Ads Conversion Import for Salesforce®

 If you use Salesforce's Sales Cloud® to track leads or opportunities or both, you can import your offline conversions from Salesforce's Sales Cloud into Google Ads.
 This will help you better measure how your online Google Ads investments are generating offline value.

 In this article, we’ll go over the benefits of this feature and the basics of how the process works.
-When you’re ready, you can then follow the instructions to begin importing conversions from Salesforce.
+When you’re ready, you can follow the instructions to begin importing conversions from Salesforce.

 Why use it